-Tour cost does not include: round-trip transportation from your home city to Arusha, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar.
-Tour cost also does not include the TANZANIA VAT tax of \$860.
-Extension costs excludes: International airfare; personal, medical, cancellation insurance; tips for guides, drivers, and lodges.
+Tour and extension costs do not include: round-trip transportation from your home city to Nairobi or Arusha, optional activities, or items of a personal nature such as laundry, telephone charges, gratuities for guides, lodges and drivers, or beverages from the bar.
+Costs exclude: International airfare; personal, medical, cancellation insurance; tips for guides, drivers, and lodges.

-Two optional activities can be booked: a night drive by Lake Manyara (\$150pp) and a balloon ride (several locations, approximately \$450).
-There is also an option to pay all miscellaneous lodge and local guide tips ahead of time with a contribution to the tip pool, leaving only your main guide tip to Preston Mutinda, our operator (\$400).
+Two optional activities can be booked on the main safari: a night drive with a local company permitted for night outings by Lake Manyara (approximately \$180pp) and a balloon ride (several locations, approximately \$580 per person).
+There is also an option to pay all miscellaneous lodge and local guide tips ahead of time with a contribution to the tip pool, leaving only your main guide tip to Preston Mutinda, our operator (\$450).
 Preston will then handle all the tipping for the safari.